 Petrus

-2014 was harvested between 23rd September and 4th October, only 30 hl/ha in yield.
+2014 was harvested between 23rd September and 4th October, yielding only 30 hl/ha.
 Olivier Berrouet was extremely satisfied with the outcome caused by outstanding weather conditions in September.

-2014 - fabulous wine with freshness, very complex and stunning richness, excellent structure and awesome long finish.
-Among the best wines of the vintage if not the best one, that's for sure.
+2014 - fabulous wine with freshness, complex and stunning richness, excellent structure, and an awesomely long finish.
+Among the best wines of the vintage, if not the best one, that's for sure.
 97p.

 Mangot

-I met Karl Todeschini or Todeschini Karl last year at Tertre Roteboeuf and he invited me to come over to the residence of Todeschini family, Chateau Mangot.
+I met Karl Todeschini, or Todeschini Karl, last year at Tertre Roteboeuf, and he invited me to come over to the residence of the Todeschini family, Chateau Mangot.
 Niko Dukan and I arrived there in the morning.
-It's beautifully situated between hills in commune Saint-Etienne-de Lisse (part of Saint-Emilion AOC) well outside of Saint Emilion town itself.
-It seems like Todeschini brothers know exactly in which direction their wines should go.
+It's beautifully situated between hills in commune Saint-Etienne-de Lisse (part of Saint-Emilion AOC) well outside Saint Emilion town.
+The Todeschini brothers seem to know precisely in which direction their wines should go.
 They made really good wines in 2014.

 2014 Mangot - 75% Merlot, 25% Cabernet Franc and 5% Cabernet Sauvignon, 13-15% new oak, 40 years old vines - Spicy and very fruity, silky fruit and tannin, quite intense and well-defined, fine acidity and splendid complexity, fine smooth aftertaste.
-Really well-made.
+Well-made.
 91p.

 2014 Mangot Todeschini - 40% Cabernet Franc, 30% Cabernet Sauvignon and 30% Merlot, 100% new oak, 35-50 years old vines, pre-fermentation in barrels at 5 degrees Celsius, malolactic fermentation in new barrels.
-Succulent with splendid complexity, splendid depth and fine length, well-structured and with fine balance.
+Succulent with splendid complexity, depth, and fine length, well-structured and balanced.
 Intelligent winemaking.
 91+p.

 La Conseillante

-2014 vintage is the last one, Jean-Michel Laporte, manager of the property since 2004, had been involved in.
-Unfortunately, there was disagreement between Jean-Michel Laporte and Nicolas family about who represented La Conseillante in the media.
-He will leave La Conseillante in the end of June 2015, but can be more than proud of what he achieved in 2014 vintage.
-Both second wine and Grand Vin are marked by very high acidity (3.80 g/l) which means long life.
+2014 vintage is the last one Jean-Michel Laporte, manager of the property since 2004, had been involved in.
+Unfortunately, there was disagreement between Jean-Michel Laporte and Nicolas's family about who represented La Conseillante in the media.
+He will leave La Conseillante at the end of June 2015 but can be more than proud of his achievements in the 2014 vintage.
+Both second wine and Grand Vin are marked by very high acidity (3.80 g/l), meaning long life.

-2014 La Conseillante (88% of the harvest, 78% Merlot + 22% Cabernet Franc, 75% new barrels) impressed a lot with its sophisticated touch, richness, delicious elegance and finesse.
+2014 La Conseillante (88% of the harvest, 78% Merlot + 22% Cabernet Franc, 75% new barrels) greatly impressed with its sophisticated touch, richness, delicious elegance, and finesse.
 Fruit and tannin were dressed in silk.
 Very, very stylish wine.
 94p.

 Pavie Macquin

-2014 Puygueraud, Francs, Cotes de Bordeaux - cherry nose, silky fruit and tannin, very good acidity and structure, smooth fruity finish.
+2014 Puygueraud, Francs, Cotes de Bordeaux - cherry nose, silky fruit, tannin, excellent acidity and structure, smooth fruity finish.
 89p.

 2014 La Prade, Francs, Cotes de Bordeaux - lighter than Puygueraud, less fruity, nice intensity and finish.
 88p.

-2014 Alcée, Castillon, Cotes de Bordeaux - very good acidity, sappy, round and fruity, velvety texture.
+2014 Alcée, Castillon, Cotes de Bordeaux - very good acidity, sappy, round, fruity, velvety texture.
 Well made.
 89p.

-2014 Trimoulet, St.Emilion - earthy and spicy flavours, a bit aggressive tannin, good structure and firm finish.
+2014 Trimoulet, St.Emilion - earthy, spicy flavors, aggressive tannin, good structure, and firm finish.
 87p.

 2014 Larcis Ducasse, St.Emilion - same style as Berliquet, just more concentrated and richer.
 92p.